 In the morning I looked out the window.
+I thought of our local Hamilton Park, as we don’t have there.
 Our sidewalk was covered with beautiful smooth snow dunes and the wind was still swirling around.
 I checked the outside temperature.
 It was way too cold to go out.
 Especially for our six year old.
 It was still cloudy.
 It helps when the sun is shining.
 We patiently waited.
 After lunch three of us got warmly dressed and headed out.
 First to shovel the snow on our driveway and then to the Hamilton Park sledding, a minute away from our home.

 “He failed to see his shadow, indicating an early spring.
 He was operating under heavy cloud, with snow and blowing snow in the forecast from Environment Canada.” ~ CBC News Canada